 Being able to show exactly what is working, how often it works or how it contributes to sales puts the modern marketer in a very strong position when it comes to thinking about budgets.
 The sheer amount of data that marketers can pull from PPC platforms or Google Analytics means that with some analysis (and some gut based intuition) you can more accurately predict what ROI to expect than ever before.

 Are You Using Analytics for Data-Driven Marketing?

 Insight should come after you have looked at the data, not before.
 It should be led by information and not overpower it.
-Following data blindly is as bad as going off a hunch.
+Choosing to follow what you see in the data blindly is as bad as going off a hunch.
 But if you find the right balance between the two, you should be well placed for the budgeting season.

 How can we help?

 What do your links and content say about your site’s SEO?
 What does your data say in Search Console?